janmonschke/janmonschke.github.com/content/blog/2023-01-01-changing-my-online-identity/index.md

 TLDR: You can find me on [@janmon@social.lol](https://social.lol/@janmon) now.

 I joined Twitter in January 2009.
 Like everybody else, I had to find a username.
 I was young, just started studying and I was (and still am) a huge fan of [the Deftones](https://en.wikipedia.org/wiki/Deftones), so I thought I would be cheeky to use **@thedeftone** as my handle.
 It described my affinity to the band and I was betting on some people accidentally subscribing to my account instead of the bands account.
-The latter didn't really work out and mostly let to confusion when people tried to follow me.
+The latter didn't really work out and mostly led to confusion when people tried to follow me.
 Joke's on me, I guess ;)

 Another reason for @thedeftone was going for a handle that didn't contain my name.
 I thought I would stay somewhat anonymous that way.
 Your handle was your display name back in those days.
 Only people how knew you would know who you were.